yousseb/softether-server/README.md

 1. You can create unlimited number of accounts for friends and family
 2. If you're a business, you can create accounts for the whole company
 3. In cases where VPN providers are blocker by IP range, your Droplet is not within that range
+4. In case where specific protocols are blocked, you can use SSTP or IP-over-DNS

 ## Table of contents